 ||Master in Teaching

-The Master in Teaching (MIT) program prepares post-baccalaureate candidates with strong academic credentials who seek the first level of teacher certification and who demonstrate a high aptitude for scholarship and teaching at the elementary and secondary levels.
-Candidates will earn the Washington State Residency Teaching Certificate and the Master in Teaching Degree simultaneously.
+The College of Education (COE) Master in Teaching (MIT) program prepares post-baccalaureate candidates with strong academic credentials who seek the first level of teacher certification and who demonstrate a high aptitude for scholarship and teaching at the elementary and secondary levels.
+Candidates earn a Washington State Residency Teaching Certificate and the MIT degree simultaneously.

-College of Education Master’s students may transfer up to 6 credit hours of eligible graduate level coursework (subject to Program Director’s approval) from an accredited institution towards their degree.
+GYO MIT students may transfer up to 6 credit hours of eligible graduate-level coursework (subject to the Dean’s approval) from an accredited institution towards their degree.